lucasbsanders/poppy/README.md

 # [poppy](https://github.com/rrrrr4788/Poppy_Backend)
+poppy is a mobile application that reads your medication labels and creates reminders for your medication doses automatically.

 ## Contributors:
 - Lucas Sanders: Led weekly group progress meetings and held code review & debugging sessions with individuals outside of meetings.
 Created and maintaned team assets for the project such as the github repo, Teams channel, and group presentation materials.
 Worked on the Kivy project initial setup, build pipeline, and contributed work including reasearching and sometimes implementing features such as a local database, kivy layout features, the deployment of an API.
 Defined and continually clarified project requirements and coordinated work.
 Instructed group members on git practices.